Riding With A Rescue Mission In The Surreal, Perilous Texas Floods

 Both volunteer rescuers tie off their vessels.
 Galvan hops out and sloshes toward a dry street intersection a couple of hundred yards away.

-About 20 minutes later, a white Expedition drives down the center of Lake Houston Parkway toward the boats, creating a wake in 2 feet of water.
+About 20 minutes later, a white Ford Expedition drives down the center of Lake Houston Parkway toward the boats, creating a wake in 2 feet of water.
 The Galvan clan is packed inside the vehicle — six adults and eight kids, all grinning ear to ear.

 "We were at the apartment," says Jaime, Rene Galvan's brother, who is driving.
 "It wasn't flooded.
 But the lights went out, so we had to move."